ShatilKhan/Hemo/README.md

 It can only answer from a very clear pdf without watermark & all.
 Since most medical reports contain some form of WaterMark.
 We may need to use a more advance Open Source LLM.
 How ever installing & configuring larger Open Source LLMs takes a lot of time & internet speed.
 None of which I have at the moment.
 So currently I'll supply some sample Blood Test formats that users can use to test.
 The goal is to automatically suggest the user about how & when they can donate blood based on their health report.
+***Note: most of all , using a smaller Open Source LLM makes the deployment process much easier & also uses less energy, hence also reducing CO2 emissions.***

 # Demo Video